Cybin Inc. (CYBN): Investors are paying attention to this stock

-Let’s start up with the current stock price of Cybin Inc. (CYBN), which is $0.59 to be very precise.
-The Stock rose vividly during the last session to $0.59 after opening rate of $0.54 while the lowest price it went was recorded $0.54 before closing at $0.57.Recently in News on July 28, 2022, Cybin to Present at the Canaccord Genuity 42nd Annual Growth Conference.
+Let’s start up with the current stock price of Cybin Inc. (CYBN), which is $0.68 to be very precise.
+The Stock rose vividly during the last session to $0.67 after opening rate of $0.64 while the lowest price it went was recorded $0.61 before closing at $0.62.Recently in News on July 28, 2022, Cybin to Present at the Canaccord Genuity 42nd Annual Growth Conference.
 Cybin Inc. (NEO:CYBN) (NYSE American:CYBN) (“Cybin” or the “Company”), a biopharmaceutical company focused on progressing “Psychedelics to TherapeuticsTM” is pleased to announce that Doug Drysdale, Cybin’s Chief Executive Officer, will participate in a fireside chat at the Canaccord Genuity 42nd Annual Growth Conference being held at the InterContinental Boston Hotel on August 8-11, 2022.
 You can read further details here

 Cybin Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $1.2200 on 01/04/22, with the lowest value was $0.3903 for the same time period, recorded on 05/13/22.